In today’s video, I’m going to talk about two questions that you can ask yourself if you’re wondering “Do my partner and I have different values?”

 It’s tough for me to provide a kind of nutshell answer to how to determine whether or not you’re struggling with retroactive jealousy or conflicting values.
 There’s a lot to get into when it comes to this issue.

-And this is why one hour or a series of one hour coaching calls is, in my view, really the best way to get to the bottom of this issue.
+This is why one hour or a series of one hour coaching calls is.
+In my view, really the best way to get to the bottom of this issue.

-A series of conversations in which we can have open dialogue, we can ask each other questions and we can kind of help you dig into what your goals are in your relationship.
+A series of conversations in which we can have an open dialogue.
+We can ask each other questions.
+We can kind of help you dig into what your goals are in your relationship.